Jake Burger Player Props: White Sox vs. Mets

-The Chicago White Sox, including Jake Burger and his .647 slugging percentage over his past 10 games, battle starter Justin Verlander and the New York Mets at Citi Field, Wednesday at 7:10 PM ET.
+The Chicago White Sox, including Jake Burger and his .647 slugging percentage over his past 10 games, take on starting pitcher Jose Quintana and the New York Mets at Citi Field, Thursday at 1:10 PM ET.

-He racked up two extra-base hits in his previous game (2-for-5 with two doubles and three RBI) against the Mets.
+He had a hitless performance in his previous game (0-for-3) against the Mets.

 Jake Burger Game Info & Props vs. the Mets